camunda/camunda-docs/versioned_docs/version-8.3/components/concepts/processes.md

 2. Implement and register job workers for tasks in the workflows.
 3. Create new instances of said process.

-Let's not get ahead of ourselves; the very first step is to design the process.
+However, if you haven't yet, design the process:

 ## BPMN 2.0